Wiener-Dog (film): Plot

-During an intermission, Wiener-Dog is seen wandering across America, via strip clubs, motels and crime scenes.
+During an intermission, Wiener-Dog is seen wandering across the United States, via strip clubs, motels and crime scenes.

 Wiener-Dog then arrives with Dave Schmerz, a screenwriting professor who is attempting to get his second screenplay off the ground.
 One day at work, Schmerz is informed that various students and administration members are complaining about his constant negativity.
 In the meeting, he tearfully explains that he had tried to put real emotion into his script, but he compromised and added funny elements to make it more commercial, thus ruining it.
 Schmerz is asked to attend a discussion with a previous student who became a famous film director, who mocks Schmerz's teaching and encourages the students to drop out.
 Schmerz creates a bomb and attaches it to Wiener-Dog.
 Students notice and contact authorities.
-Dave gets stopped by authorities investigating the incident on the way home and willingly identifies himself.
+Schmerz is stopped by authorities investigating the incident on the way home and willingly identifies himself.

 Elderly Nana, who lives with her caregiver Yvette, is Wiener-Dog's final owner.
 She names her "Cancer."
 Nana receives a call from her granddaughter Zoe, who is on her way to visit for the first time in several years, along with her boyfriend Fantasy, a conceptual artist.
 Once Zoe arrives, she asks for money in order to pay for Fantasy's new art project.
 Nana agrees to give her the money.
 While filling out the check, Zoe confides in her Nana, wondering if Fantasy is cheating on her.
 Once Zoe leaves, Nana goes outside and sits with Wiener-Dog, where she dreams about a younger version of herself coming back to show her what her life could have been if she had been more positive.
 She wakes up to discover Wiener-Dog has run away.
 She then spots Wiener-Dog being run over and killed by a truck.

 Six months later, a stuffed animatronic Wiener-Dog is displayed in Fantasy's art exhibit.